Tsaengso/content-ops-starter/content/pages/pricing.md

           alignment.
 Typically for larger sized teams of 100 or more.
         features:
           - Everything included in Industry Leader tier
-          - Additional 2 cross depatmental audits
+          - Additional cross departmental audits for up to 2 areas
           - Feature three
           - Feature four
           - Feature five